nikirill/personalpage/content/post/greencard.md

 #### Degree evaluation
 I am not sure if it was as important for EB-1 as for EB2-NIW but I got my foreign degrees evaluated by one of the approved services.
-The purpose was to have a proof of equivalency, e.g., that my Doctor of Sciences degree from Switzerland corresponded to PhD in the US.
+The purpose was to have a proof of equivalency, e.g., that my Doctor of Sciences degree from Switzerland corresponded to the PhD in the US.
 I used [Foreign Credentials Service of America (FCSA)](https://foreigncredentials.org/) because I found them to be the cheapest---I paid $85 for the equivalency report for my three degrees.
-I think that it took them two weeks to produce the report and the first version had some spelling errors but they got them fixed right away.
+It took them about two weeks to produce the report and the first version had some spelling errors but they got them fixed right away.

 #### Payment
 You need to use separate credit-card authorization forms or checks for each fee.
 So, in my case, it was $715 filing fee + $300 asylum program fee for filing as a self-petitioner + $2,805 premium processing fee.
 Reddit insists on paying by checks, but if you have a credit card from a US bank, you should arguably be fine paying with it.
-I used an Amex card for I-140 and later a Capital One card for I-485 and both worked without an issue.
+I used an [Amex card](https://americanexpress.com/en-us/referral/gold-card?ref=KIRILNubqs&xl=cp10o6) for I-140 and later a [Capital One card](https://i.capitalone.com/JhwyDkax4) for I-485 and both worked without an issue.